Your BEST Homeschool

 • althea out my family room window

-• coffee, yogurt and bookstore date night
+• coffee, frozen yogurt and bookstore date night

 • a Saturday with no ‘have tos’